TadaTeruki/name-engine/README.md

-# placename-engine
+# name-engine

-`placename-engine` is a basic library for computing Markov chains to generate place names based on their pronunciation.
+`name-engine` is a basic library for computing Markov chains to generate names based on their pronunciation.

+This can be used for various purposes, but primarily for generating place names.

 ## Algorithm

-This library computes Markov chains from a dataset of separated place names.
-The place names are usually separated by their syllables, and each of them is treated as a state of the Markov chain.
+This library computes Markov chains from a dataset of names.
+The names must be separated by certain user-defined rules, such as syllables.
+Each of the separated units is treated as a state of the Markov chain.

 The transition is defined as the link between the pronunciations.
 For example: